prestodb/presto-dev/README.md

 ## Update Presto or Prestissimo configuration

-The configuration files are in the [presto/etc](https://github.com/unidevel/presto-dev/tree/main/presto/etc) and [prestissimo/etc](https://github.com/unidevel/presto-dev/tree/main/prestissimo/etc) directories.
+The configuration files are organized within cluster profiles in the `clusters/` directory.
+Each cluster profile contains its own configuration files for Presto coordinator, Presto worker, and/or Prestissimo worker.

-In the container, they are mounted as `/opt/presto/etc` and `/opt/prestissimo/etc` respectively.

-You can add more catalogs or update the configuration files.
+Available cluster profiles:
+- `presto`: Presto coordinator and worker
+- `prestissimo`: Presto coordinator and Prestissimo worker
+- `presto-single`: Single node Presto server
+- `sidecar`: Presto coordinator with worker and Prestissimo worker with sidecar configuration

+You can modify the existing configuration files in these profiles or create a new cluster profile based on your specific requirements.
+To create a new cluster profile:

+1. Create a new directory under `clusters/` with your profile name
+2. Copy the configuration files from an existing profile
+3. Modify the configuration files as needed
+4. Create a `start-cluster` script for your profile

-The [presto/data](https://github.com/unidevel/presto-dev/tree/main/presto/data) is mounted as `/opt/presto/data`.
+The [presto/data](https://github.com/unidevel/presto-dev/tree/main/presto/data) is mounted as `/opt/presto/data` to persist data between container restarts.

-In this way, you can update and keep them locally in case the container is deleted.
+This approach allows you to maintain multiple configuration profiles and easily switch between them using the `start-cluster` script.

 ## Dev with dev container(VSCode)